 St Elizabeth's is now open to children in the following year groups: Pre School, Reception Class, Year One and Year Six, along with children of keyworker parents.
 All events, trips and competitions have been suspended until school fully re-opens.
 We will try to re-arrange where possible.

-Please find the risk assessment detailing the operational arrangements within school (limited year groups).
+Please find the updated risk assessment detailing the operational arrangements for school fully opening in September 2020.